-Michelle was one of the earliest members of our team, having been on the set up crew from the Thames Path in 2012 right through to today, in between doing her regular day job on the police force in Brighton.
+Michelle was one of the earliest members of our team, having been on the set up crew from the Thames Path in 2012 right through to today, in between doing her regular day job working for the emergency services in Brighton.
 She has worked dozens of our races and knows the aid stations like the back of her hand!
 She too is an avid runner but tends to stick more sensibly to marathon distance and below.

 Louise has been an ever present at our events, right from the start.
 Over the years she has found the time to volunteer, run and now staff almost every race we have held, often pulling huge shifts, up before the first runners before often dropping stranded runners home, hundreds of miles in the wrong direction.
 She has previously finished many of our events, including the Grand Slam of 100s.
 These days she can most often be found managing the 50 mile/ half way check point at each of our point to point 100s and managing major check points at our 50 milers.
 But the chances are if you hang around a race weekend long enough you will see her multiple times, as long as it is not whilst parkrun is on.